-Relative shaft vibration measurements are generally carried out with a non-contacting transducer which senses the vibratory displacement between the shaft and a structural member on which it is mounted (e.g. the bearing housing).
+Vibration measurements on non-rotating parts are generally carried out with a seismic transducer that senses the absolute velocity or acceleration of structure parts on which it is mounted (e.g. the bearing housing).
+Relative shaft vibration measurements are generally carried out with a non-contacting transducer that senses the vibratory displacement between the shaft and a structural member on which it is mounted (e.g. the bearing housing).

-a) vibration displacement, measured in micrometres;
+a) vibration displacement, measured in micrometers;